Anvesha/Technical-Assessment/README.md

-# MERN Stack Chatbot Application
+# MERN Stack Analyser Application

 ## Overview
 This project is a Analyser Application built using the MERN stack (MongoDB, Express, React, Node.js).
 It is designed to simulate a conversational, providing interactive, real-time responses to user queries and many more.
 Since I have tried my best to implement pdf reader technology but due to time constrain I am not able to implement it yet but if I got some more time to complete this project then I will make sure to do that part too...